ML-Purdue/hpc-workshop/README.md

 The home directory of your gilbreth account is limited to [25GB](https://www.rcac.purdue.edu/knowledge/faqs/ncdu).
 Things like your cache, datasets and large models can significantly use up this storage.

-However, there is a scratch space at `/scratch/gilbreth/<username>`.
+However, there is exists scratch space at `/scratch/gilbreth/<username>`.
 This storage may be deleted at any time, but has a significantly larger limit than your home directory.
 We setup the following split:
-1. Code: $HOME/path/to/repo/
+1. Code: `$HOME/path/to/repo/`
 2. Data, Model, Cache: `/scratch/gilbreth/username/`

 We can do this by updating `$XDG_CACHE_HOME`.
 In your `~/.bashrc`, add: